Quinton Quayle: Other work

 He has also worked in the private sector for Price Waterhouse Management Consultants and VT Group.
 From 2011 to 2016, he served on the boards of the Institute of Chartered Accountants of Scotland, the Royal Institution of Chartered Surveyors and the Nursing and Midwifery Council.
-He also acted as Senior Adviser to De La Rue, Salamander Energy (now Medco Energi Global) in this period.
-More recently, he has served as a lay member of the Queen's Counsel Appointments Panel, as a board member of Cottsway Housing Association, as a Public Interest Member of the Chartered Institute of Taxation, as a Non-Executive Director of 2gether NHS Foundation Trust and sat on the Governing Council of the Council for Licensed Conveyancers.
-International roles included serving as Advisor to the President and CEO of Thai Beverages and as Senior Advisor to Prudential.
-He currently serves as an Adviser to Gurin Energy in Thailand and, in the UK, as Chair/Panel Member of both the High Speed 2 (HS2) and East West Railways "Need to Sell" Panels and as Senior Independent Director and Independent Commissioner at the Data and Marketing Commission.
+He also acted as senior adviser to De La Rue, Salamander Energy (now Medco Energi Global) in this period.
+More recently, he has served as a lay member of the Queen's Counsel Appointments Panel, as a board member of Cottsway Housing Association, as a public interest member of the Chartered Institute of Taxation, as a non-executive director of 2gether NHS Foundation Trust and sat on the governing council of the Council for Licensed Conveyancers.
+International roles included serving as advisor to the president and CEO of Thai Beverages and as senior advisor to Prudential.
+He currently serves as an adviser to Gurin Energy in Thailand and, in the UK, as chair and panel member of both the High Speed 2 (HS2) and East West Railways "Need to Sell" Panels and as senior independent director and independent commissioner at the Data and Marketing Commission.